juergenweb/FieldtypeOpeningHours/README.md

 A lot of sanitization and validation will take place inside the processInput method to 'clean' user inputs:

-- ** 'duplicate times on one day will be removed' ** - only one entry remains of each kind per day (doesn't make sense to have same times on one day)
+- **`duplicate times on one day will be removed`** - only one entry remains of each kind per day (doesn't make sense to have same times on one day)
 - multiple empty times (empty inputs) will be removed.
 This can result from clicking the add button multiple times to create new inputs and do not enter any values.